Back to YlG intro text

 A second Yellow-legged Gull, a 4cy individual, appeared in June & July 2013 and used some of the same resting/perching locations as the (now) adult, which had not yet returned to the site

 This individual departed in mid-July, just days before the (now) adult returned to the site.
 However, what was judged to be the same 4cy reappeared in mid-October.
 It was a smaller individual than the long-term adult and perhaps a female.
-On occasions it showed interest in the adult but initially it was vigorously chased away, such that it at times resorted to an adjoining lake (Hemlingford Water).
-On November 1st 2013 it flew to land on the water close to the adult, which responded by adopting a presumed aggressive posture (Figures 15).
+It showed interest in the adult but was vigorously chased away, such that it at times resorted to an adjoining lake (Hemlingford Water).
+On November 1st 2013 it flew to land on the water close to the adult, which responded by adopting a presumed aggressive posture and the 'intruder' retreated (Figures 26).

 Interaction of two Yellow-legged Gulls